aimata27/RazorErpUserManagementDatabase/README.md

 1. Initially inserted data for the "admin" role just to access the admin endpoints.
 2. Since the requirement for the companies are added outside of the API, I also initially created a table for Companies and inserted 3 sample data.
 3. This could've been automatically implemented if I use EF Core Code First Approach but the requirement provided for data access is only Dapper.
-I also provided the necessary files (test screenshots, sql scripts), if only needed.
+I also provided the necessary files (test screenshots, sql scripts, postman collection), if only needed.

 If you have any questions please don't hesitate to contact me.
 Thank you so much and good luck to me!